 This Professional Practice course focuses on the professional development necessary for higher level practice and leadership roles.
-On successful completion, you will have gained an internationally recognised qualification that is designed to prepare nurses to take up posts within nursing services globally.
-There are three exit points – Postgraduate Certificate; Postgraduate Diploma and Master's level.
+On successful completion, you will have gained an internationally recognised qualification that is designed to prepare healthcare professionals to take up posts within health and social services globally.

 In consultation with the Programme Leader, you will devise an individual programme (180 credits) that meets your own needs.
 You will also have the flexibility to study at your own pace, finding a balance between work, education and everyday life.
-There are three exits points - Postgraduate Certificate (60 credits); Postgraduate Diploma (120 credits) and Masters (180 credits) level.
+Your individual programme can run from one year to up to six years depending upon your other commitments.